jaro0024/Crystals_Collector_Game/README.md

 The game restarts whenever the player wins or loses.
 When the game begins again, the player should see a new random number.
 Also, all the crystals will have four new hidden values.
 Of course, the user's score (and score counter) will reset to zero.
 The app should show the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.

 Option 1 Game design notes

 The random number shown at the start of the game should be between 19 - 120.
 Each crystal should have a random hidden value between 1 - 12.

+Minimum Requirements

+Attempt to complete homework assignment as described in instructions.
+If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
+One More Thing

+If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
+If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.
+Good Luck!

+Copyright
+Coding Boot Camp (C) 2016.
+All Rights Reserved.